"People are fragile. They die of mistakes, of overdoses, of sickness. But mostly they die of Death." ~Holly Black

-If the answer was intentional, the next question should more certainly be whether or not one was going to survive the circumstance.
+If the answer was intentional, the next question should most certainly be whether or not one was going to survive the circumstance.
 Unfortunately, with murder, that answer was almost always 'No'.

 Upon realizing this, there are many reactions one could go through, including, but not limited to: pusillanimous wailing and shrieking, attempting to outrun Death's tenacious grip, or begrudging acceptance—using the last few moments of life to reminisce on the past regrets.

-But never ever, in a million years, under any circumstance, should one use their last breaths to think about shoes.
+But never ever, in a million years, under any circumstance, should one use their last breath to think about shoes.

 She hoped the coroner would be sensible enough to at least choose a pair of Jimmy Choos or Louboutins.